Detect File Copying

 What else can PA File Sight do?

 Besides alerting on possible file copying operations, PA File Sight can also tell you if someone deletes a file, or if they move a file, including who moved it, and where they moved it to.
-In addition, you can audit who has loaded or changed files.
+It can also help help protect against ransomware.